sterinaldi/sterinaldi.github.io/tabs/about.md

 ## Hi there!

-I am Stefano (but Ste is fine!), postdoctoral researcher at the [Institut für Theoretische Astrophysik](https://www.ita.uni-heidelberg.de/index.shtml?lang=en) (ITA), Universität Heidelberg.
-I am part of the [DEMOBLACK](http://demoblack.com) group, led by prof. Michela Mapelli.
+I am Stefano (but Ste is fine!), [DFG Walter Benjamin fellow](https://www.dfg.de/en/research-funding/funding-opportunities/programmes/individual/walter-benjamin) at the [Institut für Theoretische Astrophysik](https://www.ita.uni-heidelberg.de/index.shtml?lang=en) (ITA), Universität Heidelberg.
+I collaborate with prof. Michela Mapelli's [DEMOBLACK](http://demoblack.com) group.

 I was born in Livorno (Italy) in 1996, where I got my technical high school diploma in Electronics and Electrical Engineering.
 In 2020, I obtained my Master's degree in Physics with honours in Pisa defending a thesis entitled _Inference of cosmological parameters from gravitational wave observations_, supervised by Walter Del Pozzo.\
-During my Ph.D., still advised by Prof. Del Pozzo, my research interests moved towards black hole population studies: in particular, I am exploring the several possibilities offered by Bayesian non-parametric methods.
+During my Ph.D., still advised by Prof. Del Pozzo and successfully defended in May 2024, my research interests moved towards black hole population studies: in particular, I am exploring the several possibilities offered by Bayesian non-parametric methods.

 I am an avid reader (but no horror books please: I'm slightly squeamish...) and a volleyball player (I play as *libero*, the one with the different jersey).
 After moving to Pisa I had to switch to beach volleyball, but I take it as a sign of destiny: I was born on the seaside, after all!
 Now in Germany I'm joining, again, an indoor club.